simonbrowndotje/barista-express/README.md

 I did some research on possible causes, which led me to "channeling", where the high pressure forces water through weak spots in the coffee puck.
 So I tried a few things to better distribute the coffee, including [WDT](https://www.home-barista.com/weiss-distribution-technique.html).
 This didn't help, which surprised me.
 I then decided to get a palm tamper/distribution tool, in a bid to improve the consistency.
 This didn't help either - initially anyway, but more on that later.

 At this point I was getting some great tasting coffee (especially with milk), but it was hugely inconsistent.
+Looking back, my resulting shots were very different to what that are now:

+- Then: espresso body was slightly watery; crema would be thin or not cover the entire shot, and dissipate quickly.
+- Now: body is much richer and darker; espresso pours like Guinness (a slow separation of liquid and crema into distinct layers), crema is thick and lasts much longer.

 I knew that I was doing something wrong, but I couldn't figure out what it was.
 So I bought a bag of supermarket espresso blend beans (because they were cheaper) to experiment with.
 A dozen shots later (don't worry, I wasn't drinking it!), I'd managed to start pulling consistent smooth flowing shots.
 I'd finally stumbled upon what I was doing wrong - distribution and tamping.

 So let's step back, what steps are required to get consistent espresso shots?